 Course Design Advisor

 Chris Dannen is a writer.
 His latest book, Introducing Ethereum and Solidity is available on Amazon and teaches readers about the Ethereum project, its scripting language Solidity and the blockchain space as a whole.
-Chris is also the co-founder of Iterative Instinct, a private investment fund offering accredited investors exposure to tradeable cryptographic assets.
+Chris is also the co-founder of Iterative Capital Management, a private investment fund offering accredited investors exposure to tradeable cryptographic assets.
 His passion for design led him to current advisor roles for both Loomia, a smart fabric startup and the Los Angeles architecture firm M-RAD.

 Abe Lederer Esq. is a member of the NY and NJ bars, who has gone from criminal prosecution for the DA to studying how blockchain technology will change the legal landscape.
 He has handled hundreds of cases from federal copyright law to NYC restaurant law, and is an adjunct Professor of Business Law at Touro College.